jurikuronen/unitig_distance/README.md

 v w distance (flag) (score) (count)
 ```
 The `flag` and `score` columns are written if the original queries file contained them.
 The `count` column is written if the `distance` column refers to single genome graph mean distances (see [Usage - Calculating mean distances in single genome graphs](#calculating-mean-distances-in-single-genome-graphs)).

+See [Input files - Distance queries file](#distance-queries-file) for an informative table.

 ### Determining outliers from supplied scores